 - Do I need to have my fat-soluble vitamins checked to see if I need Vitamin A, D, E, or K?

 - If I have cirrhosis (scarring and hardening of the liver), how much protein should I eat?
 Should I have a protein snack at night?

 - If I have ulcerative colitis, should I be taking folic acid supplements?
 If yes, what dosage?

-- If I experience itching (pruritis) from my liver disease, what can I do for relief?
-Are there any medicines I should avoid?
+- If I experience itching (pruritus) from my liver disease, what can I do for relief?

 - Do you think Ursodiol should be used in the management of my PSC?

 - How often do PSC patients develop bile duct cancer (cholangiocarcinoma)?

 - How often do you monitor for signs of cholangiocarcinoma, such as checking CA-19-9 through a blood test?